AbdullahRizwan101/CTF-Writeups/Cheat Sheet.md

 This spiders the given url and finding keyowrds then makes a wordlists through it's findings<br/>
 `cewl.rb <ip>`

+### Cruch

+If we want to generate a password list having length of 7 starting with "milo" and having 3 digit number at the end we can use % for numbers , @ for lowercase letters, , for uppercase letters and ^ for special characters

+` crunch 7 7 0123456789 -t milo%%% -o password.txt`

 # DNS

 ### Finding Subdomains